ThomasIAm/personal-site-hydejack/fhe/_posts/2021-02-23-fully-homomorphic-encryption-what-and-why.md

 ## What is *Homomorphic Encryption*?

 *Homomorphic Encryption*
-: The conversion of data into ciphertext that can be analysed and processed as if they were still in its original form [^wiki2021].
+: The conversion of data into ciphertext that can be analyzed and processed as if they were still in its original form [^wiki2021].

 *Homomorphic Encryption* (HE) therefore makes it possible to make (certain) calculations with *encrypted* text [^wiki2019].
 This process looks like this:

 ![heprocdiag]{:loading="lazy" width="542" height="254"} [^hall2018]

 The numbers '7' and '5' are cryptographically converted into illegible numerical text.
-These number texts are then added together and it is cryptographically possible to find out the readable (*plaintext*) answer.
+These ciphertexts are then added together, and it is cryptographically possible to find out the readable (*plaintext*) answer.
 {:.figcaption}

 An *evaluation key* is needed to apply functions to encrypted data [^armk2015].
 In addition, a secret key is needed with which data can be deciphered.
 These two operations are separated by two different keys security wise.